-\\Changes to the list of situations where additional review is needed can be made by approval of AP&P.
+Changes to the list of situations where additional review is needed can be made by approval of AP&P.

-Substantial Modifications: Undergraduate course modifications that do involve other colleges will need to be approved by Undergraduate Curriculum Committee, General

-Education Committee (for GE classes), and Graduate Curriculum Committee (for 500 level offerings).
+Substantial Modifications: Undergraduate or graduate course modifications that do involve other colleges will need to be approved by the Undergraduate and/or Graduate Curriculum Committees and General Education Committee (for GE classes).